bmin7/detection-workshop/README.md

 ## Exercise 2 Overview
-Utilizing the Panther Analysis Tool to create, test, and upload a new detection.
+Utilizing the Panther Analysis Tool to create, test, and upload a new detection on your local machine.

 **Terms we'll reference**